Karasuk culture: Overview

 The distribution of the Karasuk culture covers the eastern parts of the Andronovo culture, which it appears to replace.
+It is considered that the Karasuk culture primarily formed out of the Andronovo culture with influences from the Okunevo culture.

 The remains of settlements are minimal, and entirely of the mortuary variety.
 At least 2000 burials are known.
 The Karasuk period persisted down to c.
 700 BC.
 From c.
 700 to c.
 200 BC, culture developed along similar lines.
 Vital trade contact is traced from northern China and the Baikal region to the Black Sea and the Urals, influencing the uniformity of the culture.
 The Karasuk was succeeded by the Tagar culture.

 The economy was mixed agriculture and stockbreeding.
 Its culture appears to have been more mobile than the Andronovo.
 The Karasuk were farmers who practiced metallurgy on a large scale.
 Arsenical bronze artefacts are present.
 Their settlements were of pit houses and they buried their dead in stone cists covered by kurgans and surrounded by square stone enclosures.
 Industrially, they were skilled metalworkers, the diagnostic artifacts of the culture being a bronze knife with curving profiles and a decorated handle and horse bridles.
 The pottery has been compared to that discovered in Inner Mongolia and the interior of China, with burials bronze knives similar to those from northeastern China.
 Their realistic animal art probably contributed to the development of the Scytho-Siberian animal art style (Scythian art).

 The origins of the Karasuk culture are complex, but it is generally accepted that its origins lie both with the Andronovo culture and local cultures of the Yenisei.
 The ethnic identity of the Karasuk is problematic, as the Andronovo culture has been associated with the Indo-Iranians while the local cultures have been considered as unconnected to the steppe.
 Nevertheless, a specifically Proto-Iranian identity has been proposed for the Karasuk culture.
 The Karasuk tribes have been described by archaeologists as exhibiting pronounced Caucasoid/Europoid features.
 George van Driem has suggested a connection with the Yeniseian and Burushaski people, proposing a Karasuk languages group.

+The contemporary Deer stones culture to the southeast may have been built in part by nomads from the Karasuk culture.

+Chariots

+The Karasuk culture had horse-drawn spoke-wheeled chariots, a technology first attested in the Sintashta culture (c.
+2000 BC) which spread eastwards with the Andronovo culture.
+Although no Karasuk chariots have been found, their existence is indicated by petroglyph drawings, chariot equipment, horse bridles and 'charioteer burials'.
+These have close similarities to chariots and equipment from the Shang dynasty in China (c.
+1200 BC), such as the use of wheels with numerous spokes and bow-shaped rein holders.
+Both Karasuk and Shang chariots also have close similarities to chariots from Lchashen in Armenia, dating from c.
+1500 BC.
+According to Wu (2013) Shang chariots and their associated equipment originated from the Karasuk culture and can be understood as "a local version of the Karasuk set."